 A garden shed needs to be able to withstand Britain’s cold, drizzly weather — so choosing the right species and profile for your shed’s cladding is essential.
 These three types of cladding should help you out with that garden shed you’re looking to crack on with...

 1. European Oak

-This is a truly versatile timber is available in an unimaginable range of sizes, making it suitable for almost any project - which most certainly includes a garden shed.
+European Oak is a timeless, reliable and truly versatile timber species.
+A beautiful, stable hardwood, European Oak is available in a wide range of sizes, making it suitable for almost any interior and exterior project.

-Be careful during installation, however — oak reacts with iron, so stainless steel nails or screws are your best bet.
+Be careful during installation, however — oak reacts with iron, so stainless steel nails or screws are a must!

 Siberian Larch is another type of timber cladding that ticks the right boxes for a garden shed project — attractive and strong.

-With the unsorted grade having few knots, a straight grain and coming in a variety of beautiful shades from yellow to reddish-brown, Siberian Larch is a strong choice for that garden hideaway or storage area with a natural look.
+With the unsorted grade having few knots, a straight grain and coming in a variety of beautiful shades from yellow to reddish-brown, Siberian Larch is a strong choice for that garden storage area or hideaway with a natural look.

 Siberian Larch grows extremely slowly and is high in resin, making it extremely dense for a softwood — 575kg/mᵌ.
-This means the wood is knock and scratch-resistant - perfect for external cladding.
-Adding to Siberian Larch’s utility for garden sheds are its favourable screwing and nailing properties.
+This means the wood is highly, robust.

-What profile of cladding should I use for a garden shed?
+What cladding profile should I use for a garden shed?

 And if you’re nearby, why not pay a visit to our Woodworking Centre and cast your eyes over our enviable selection of wood?
-Go on, you know you want to… we’re just off the A1 near Ripon, in Melmerby.
+Go on, you know you want to… we’re just off the A1 near Ripon, in Melmerby, North Yorkshire.